GuestMeNot/Creative-Thoughts/CodeGeneration.md

 ### Code Generation using Templates

-Much of the code in a typical suite of Microservices is boilerplate.
+A large percentage of the code in a typical suite of Microservices is boilerplate.
 For example, we may need to create a Person service

 Rewriting this code repeatedly is a waste of time.
 Generics help